Casa Chã - Alinhado-2.jpg

 SPEED

-3 people can lift a house with CLT in 3 days or a 5-story building in 1 month.
+A team of 3 can erect a CLT house in 3 days or a 5-story building in 1 month.

 CLT-11.png